fcojavierdomenech/vimrc-php/README.md

 ### VIMRC-PHP

-Vim settings for php environments (also frameworks)
+Vim settings for php environments (also frameworks).
+I switched to neovim, so some plugin might not work on Vim.

 To install just clone this repo from your .vim folder and change the vimrc file to:
 `source ~/.vim/vimrc-php/vimrc`